derekvmcintire/code-samples/TypeScript/TypeScript.md

   }

   /**
-   * Checks if the given headers object is a plain record of key-value pairs.
-   * @param headers - The headers object to validate.
-   * @returns True if the headers object is a plain record, false otherwise.
-   */
-  private isHeadersRecord(
-    headers: HeadersInit
-  ): headers is Record<string, string> {
-    return typeof headers === "object" && !(headers instanceof Headers);
-  }

-  /**
-   * Ensures that the Content-Type header is set to 'application/json' if a request body exists.
-   */
-  private prepareHeaders(): void {
-    if (
-      this.isHeadersRecord(this.requestHeaders) &&
-      !this.requestHeaders["Content-Type"] &&
-      this.requestBody
-    ) {
-      this.requestHeaders["Content-Type"] = "application/json";
-    }
-  }

-  /**
    * Executes the provided request function and handles errors.
    * Validates that the request body is only used with applicable HTTP methods.
    * @param requestFn - The function to execute the HTTP request.